XetalEngine/CachyOsTools/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3 (GPLv3).
+See the [LICENSE](LICENSE) file for details.

+**What this means:**
+- ✅ You can use, modify, and distribute this software
+- ✅ Any modifications or improvements must remain open source
+- ✅ Derivative works must also be licensed under GPLv3
+- ✅ Source code must be made available to users
+- 🔒 This ensures CachyOsTools and all its improvements stay open source forever

 ---

-**Made with ❤️ for the CachyOS community**
+**Made with ❤️ for the CachyOS and Arch community**